 What are some of the considerations?

-Some considerations to to be aware of:
+Some considerations of trusts to to be aware of:

 Trusts are taxed at the highest rate when it comes to Capital Gains Tax and Transfer Duties so selling a property from a trust will probably cost more than if it was in your personal capacity.
 However, if you don’t plan to sell the property then that won’t be a problem.

-Rental income (or other income) will be taxed at the highest bracket if it derived within a trust.
+Rental income (or other income) will be taxed at the highest bracket if it is derived within a trust.
 There are ways to structure your taxes as efficiently as possible but you will need the help of an accountant who understands your trust.